 The original recipe is made in an 8 inch square pan but can easily be doubled and baked in a 9 x 13 if you’re baking for a crowd.
 The baking time tends to vary quite a bit depending on your oven and the size pan you use but I always recommend beginning to check them early and then every five minutes after.

 You definitely want to avoid overbaking these bars because the thing about them is their soft and gooey chocolately peanut butter center.
-I always make these with natural peanut butter instead of like a Jif or Peter Pan and I think the oil in the natural peanut butter further helps with the texture.
+I always make these with natural peanut butter instead of something like Jif or Peter Pan.
+I think the oil in the natural peanut butter helps to enhance the gooey texture.
 Also, over the years I’ve transitioned to making these with sea salt instead of regular salt because the salty/sweet combo plays so well.
 They’re even great with an extra sprinkle of sea salt over the top before popping them in the oven to bake.

 6 tablespoons unsalted butter, softened

 1/2 cup natural peanut butter, salted or unsalted (I prefer Trader Joe’s or Whole Foods chunky salted)

 1/4 cup light brown sugar, packed